 If I had to describe how my beauty routine has changed overall, the main theme is that I got rid of any products that require a brush.
-In the spirit of streamlining, I've swapped my powders for easy-to-apply, easy-to-wear stick, gel, and cream formulas.
-And that all began with highlighter.
+In the spirit of streamlining, I've swapped my powders for the easy-to-apply, easy-to-wear stick, gel, and cream formulas.
+And that all began with a highlighter.

 Admittedly, I was a victim of last year's highlighter craze.
 Much of my 2016 was spent discovering, purchasing, and applying different highlighters, each one more blinding than the last.
 It took a sobering conversation with celebrity makeup artist Suzy Gerstein of Honey Artists to remind me that highlighter is supposed to be "believable in direct sunlight," which the insane powders I was using certainly were not.

 These days, I've been applying a mere whisper of Glossier's dewy highlighter with my fingers to the tops of my cheekbones, tip of my nose, and Cupid's bow.
 The easy, light-handed application has saved me tons of time; plus, I realize now that a subtle, believable dewiness still makes me look glowy and elevated but never like I'm wearing a costume—which feels so much better.
 That's not to say I've ditched my glittery highlighters for good.
 There are a time and place for them.
 But this simpler highlighting routine has definitely made my daily life easier.

 Instead of bronzer: